lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 Presses can be used to continue combat or to end combat by cancelling a press to continue.
 This is similar to the way maneuvers are used to determine range.

-If a combat card played by a minion has a press as part of an effect, the press must be used that round of combat.
+If a combat card played by a minion has a press as part of the effect, the press must be used during that round of combat.
 If a combat card played by a minion has an “optional press” as part of the effect, then the minion may decline to use the press, but cannot use it in a subsequent round.

 The two combatants can continue playing presses, to keep offsetting the effects of their opponent’s last press, for as long as they wish.